 Delhi City Tour

 Delhi City Tour, after arriving at New Delhi International Airport (IGI).
 You follow the immigration formalities then after collecting your luggage and proceeding to your Delhi hotel.
-Upon arrival at the hotel, then proceed to check in at the hotel.
+Upon arrival at the hotel, then proceed for check in at the hotel.
 Usually Check-in time at the hotel 1400 hours and Check-out 1200 hours.
-Remember that 90% of flights from Italy land early in the morning (between 2:00 am – 4:00 am).
+Importantly, remember that 90% of flights from Italy land early in the morning (between 2:00 am – 4:00 am).

 ‘Delhi’ is the Capital of India ‘and an important gateway to the country.
-It is a beautiful city and there are so many things to explore in Delhi such as Monuments, Markets, Bazaars, Museums, Parks and Temples so you will never be bored in Delhi.
-Delhi is a city where you can survive from 5 to 500 Euros a day so it is a city for everyone.
-Almost many Delhi residents are not from Delhi.
-Every day people come to Delhi from nearby cities only for work and in the evening they return by metro, train or minibus.
+It is a beautiful city and there are so many things to explore.
+In Delhi you may visit Monuments, Markets, Bazaars, Museums, Parks and Temples .
+In addition, Delhi is a city where you can survive from 5 to 500 Euros a day so it is a city for everyone.
+However, almost many Delhi residents are not from Delhi.
+In addition, every day people come to Delhi from neighbour cities only for work.
+In the evening they return through metro, train or minibus.
 Above all, Delhi is for everyone.
 Let’s explore what to see in Delhi in Two Days.

 This City tour needs minimum two days.
-But it can be done in a full day, but you have to hurry up often and you also have to skip some stages so we suggest you do it in two full days if you have enough time available.
+But it can be done in a full day, but you have to hurry up often and you also have to skip some stages so we suggest you do this excursion in two full days if you have enough time available.

 After breakfast The day starts at 9:00 am or 10:00 am (It depends on you)

 This day we shall visit old and Central Delhi, the Red Fort (outdoor photo stop), Jama Mosque, Chandni Chowk and Raj Ghat, Grudwara Bangla sahib, Cp.
-In the 19th century, the emperor of the Mughal dynasty, Shah Jahan, named delhi as his capital at Shahjahanabad (old name of old Delhi), also called the walled city.
+In the 19th century, the emperor of the Mughal dynasty, Shah Jahan, named delhi as his capital at Shahjahanabad (old name of old Delhi).

 Jama Masjid (Mosque)

 Jama Masjid (the mosque) is the largest and best known mosque in India.
 This mosque is in front of the red fort and up to the market and old town of Chandni Chowk.
-Shah Jahan built it, which is one of the busiest areas of Delhi for pilgrims and tourists.
+However, it is one of the busiest areas of Delhi for pilgrims and tourists.

-The Red Fort was also built by Shah Jahan in the same century and it took almost 9 years to build this structure with 10 million Indian rupees.
+Shah Jahan also built The Red Fort in the same century and it took almost 9 years to build this structure with 10 million Indian rupees.
 (Outside Photo stop only) (Not visited as it takes 3 hours) (If you have two days in Delhi then you can visit)

 The Chandni Chowk Market According to legend, the Chandni Chowk Market was established during the reign of Mughal Emperor Shah Jahan.
-It is an extraordinary market where you buy the necessary things such as, spices, fabrics, nuts, 1000 other things.
+In addition, it is an extraordinary market where you buy the necessary things such as, spices, fabrics, nuts, 1000 other things.